AubinSeptier/local-ai-chatbot/README.md

 ⚠️ **Prerequisites**: You need to have Docker installed on your machine to deploy the backend in a container.
 If you don't have it, you can download it [here](https://www.docker.com/products/docker-desktop/).
 You also need to have Node.js installed to run the frontend.
 If you don't have it, you can download it [here](https://nodejs.org/en/download/).

-Here's a step-by-step guide to installing the chatbot on your local machine.
+Here's a step-by-step guide to installing the chatbot on your local machine :

 1. Clone the repository to your local machine using the following command: